Start Dates are every Monday and Thursday of each month.

-Arrive at Windhoek Airport and take a transfer to the project site alongside a representative of the sanctuary (transfer time approx 45 mins.)
-You’ll spend the rest of the day at the site, meet with other volunteers and volunteer co-ordinators and join an orientation talk.
+You will arrive at Windhoek Airport and take a transfer to the project site alongside a representative of the sanctuary (transfer time approx 45 mins.)
+You’ll spend the rest of the day at the site, and meet with other volunteers and volunteer co-ordinators before getting a good nights sleep.

 These are your project days.
-You will rise early and eat breakfast at 7am.
-Meet with other volunteers and volunteer coordinators for a meeting at 8am.
-After this you’ll begin morning activities (distributed on a rotational basis.
+You will rise early and eat breakfast at around 7am, before joining the other volunteers and volunteer coordinators for a meeting at 8am.
+After this you’ll begin morning activities (distributed on a rotational basis.)
 There is usually a tea-break at around 10:30am.
-Begin a second-morning activity after this, with lunch commencing at 1pm.
-Afternoon activities begin at 2:30pm, and run until 5:30pm when an educational talk is held.
-Dinner is at 6pm, and evenings are free for volunteers to spend as they please.
+You’ll begin a second-morning activity after this, with lunch commencing at 1pm.
+Afternoon activities begin at 2:30pm, running until around 4 or 5pm.
+At 6pm it’s time to enjoy a delicious dinner, before spending your evenings at leisure.

 Volunteers are responsible for preparing the food for and feeding all of the animals each day.
-Vegetables, fruit and mieliepap (a kind of porridge) are used to feed the baboons and farm animals.
+Vegetables, fruit, and mieliepap (a kind of porridge) are used to feed the baboons and farm animals.
 You may also have the opportunity to feed the little ones, such as baboons and farm animals, by giving them a milk formula.

-Volunteers are encouraged to help look after the resident baby baboons - this will almost definitely include taking a walk across the beautiful veldt with the baby and junior baboons.
-Volunteers also feed them, bathe them and take them to bed so they have someone to cuddle with at night and don't feel scared (please be aware that this activity is subject to the presence of baboons at the sanctuary, so is not a guaranteed part of your itinerary.)
+Volunteers are encouraged to help look after the resident baby baboons – this will almost definitely include taking a walk across the beautiful veldt with the baby and junior baboons!
+Volunteers may also feed the baboons, bathing them and taking them to bed so they have someone to cuddle with at night and don’t feel scared (please be aware that this activity is subject to the presence of baboons at the sanctuary, so is not a guaranteed part of your itinerary.)
 Should you be lucky enough to work with the young baboons, this will surely be a highlight of your time at the sanctuary.

-Volunteers are involved in the clearing out of old food and bones from animal enclosures, the cleaning of waterholes and the fixing of any damage to the animal enclosures.
+Volunteers are involved in the clearing out of old food and bones from animal enclosures, the cleaning of waterholes, and the fixing of any damage to the animal enclosures.
 Maintenence of the project site helps the programme to run fluidly, so your help here is really quite important!

 Local School Visits

-Volunteers will spend one afternoon a week working with the schoolchildren in the local school, helping to teach them English and games!
+Volunteers will spend one afternoon a week working with the schoolchildren in the local school, teaching them English, and even playing games!